Codestian/Codestian/README.md

 - mc-latlng
   - An Applescript for macOS Automator to automate pasting coordinates from map providers into Minecraft BTE.
 - BTE Singapore
   - A collaborative project to build the earth in Minecraft, under BTE ASEAN.
-I am currently building Punggol Town.
+I am currently building the Northeast Region.